May 4-8, 2019

 Mike Renquist D.Min., is an organizational development consultant and trainer with Collaborative Learning/Collaboration Unlimited in Austin, Texas.
 He has more than 25 years of experience in a variety of sectors and has trained more than 150 organizations nationwide.
 He has designed and implemented programs on process re-engineering, managerial and leadership development, and employee performance assessment and improvement.
 For 11 years, he was adjunct faculty for the Business Leadership Center at the Cox Business School.

-The enrollment fee includes the three courses, cost of study material, plan review and grading.
+The enrollment fee includes the three courses, cost of study material and review of the post course project.

 How Can I Participate?